 Faculty Grant Awards are for supplementary assistance to help defray costs of publication, travel, and other important but relatively small expenses of carrying on research.
 Our goal is to make the work possible, not to cover every expense.
 Lean proposals and those involving cost-sharing are viewed more favorably.
-A total of $90,000 is available for faculty research grants.
-In 2013-2014, the average award was under $2,500.
-Funds are limited; please also check for external sources such as your disciplinary societies.
-Faculty are expected to exhaust their Annual Travel Allowance prior to applying.
+A total of $108,000 is available for faculty research grants.
+In 2014-15, the average award was under $2,700.

 The Faculty Grants Committee judges a Faculty Grant proposal on the significance of the stated goals, the feasibility of the project, and the expected product or outcome of the proposed research.
 Since the Faculty Grants Committee is an interdisciplinary group, your proposal should be written for scholars who are not specialists in your field.

 Eligibility: Grants may be used only while the recipient is under contract to Mount Holyoke College.
-Only one request may be submitted per academic year.
 No retroactive requests are granted (such as reimbursing expenses associated with a previously attended conference or completed scholarly work).

 An application consists of the following information:

 - A brief description of the proposed project (500 words or less) that touches on the above points

 - If prior College support has been awarded for the same project, you must include a statement of what was accomplished with that prior support